kismetwireless/kismet-docs/readme/061-datasources_ticc2540.md

 ---
 title: "TI CC2540 sources"
 permalink: /docs/readme/datasources_ticc2540/
-excerpt: "TI CC2540 based datasources use a Texas Instruments CC2540 dongle with sniffer firmware to monitor btle."
+excerpt: "TI CC2540 based datasources use a Texas Instruments CC2540 dongle with sniffer firmware to monitor BTLE."
 docgroup: "readme"
 toc: true
 ---

 ## TI CC2540

-The Texas Instruments CC2540 is a chip used for bluetooth communications.
-It can be obtained in as a usb dongle that can be flashed with a sniffer firmware provided by TI. http://www.ti.com/tool/PACKET-SNIFFER
+The Texas Instruments CC2540 is a chip used for Bluetooth communications.
+To use it with Kismet, it must be flashed with the sniffer firmware [provided by TI](http://www.ti.com/tool/PACKET-SNIFFER).
+Often the devices are available with the sniffer firmware pre-flashed.

 ### Datasource - TI CC2540